 What exactly does a creative director do?

-A creative director determines the creative vision of a brand or project and manifests that vision through digital, print and film installations.
-The job is to maintain a cohesive look and feel of a project—be it an advertising campaign, fashion line, video game or magazine—by ensuring the visuals, messaging and/or interactive and motion designs are on point.
+A creative director determines the creative vision of a brand or project and manifests that vision through digital, print, and film installations and design.
+The job is to maintain a cohesive look and feel of a project—an advertising campaign, fashion line, video game, or magazine—by ensuring the visuals, messaging, and/or interactive and motion designs are on point.
 A creative director also establishes budgets and timelines and manages client relationships.

 Also on Mediabistro

-While daily duties may vary depending on the industry and the company, the abilities to lead and inspire others are key.
+While daily duties may vary depending on the industry and the company, leading and inspiring others is key.
 Mike Lichter, creative director at Cardwell Beach, a digital marketing agency in Brooklyn, New York, agrees.
 “Creative director is a bit of a misnomer; a more appropriate title would be thought wrangler,” he says.
 “A creative director’s main role is to guide—to recognize, nurture and protect people’s good ideas.”

-Besides creativity (duh), you need humility, perspective, openness and resolve—and the wisdom to know which to employ and in what combination, says Lichter.
-And you need a good dose of doubt.
+Besides creativity (duh), you need humility, perspective, openness, and resolve—and the wisdom to know which to employ and in what combination, says Lichter.
+And it would be best if you had a good dose of doubt.
 “Doubt can be crippling, but it can also be empowering because it causes you to question your assumptions and evolve your thinking,” he says.
 “It helps temper ego, which can crush collaboration, the lifeblood of the creative process.”

 Who is a creative director’s boss?